Shagarwal07/HealthCare-platform/README.md

 ### Running the Application
 1. Clone the repo:
-2. Open index.html in a browser
+2. Open file in a browser
 3. Update the Firebase config inside the script

 ## Features